Why is it never too late to start Yoga?

 However, professional athletes are known to have major connections to movement and breath.
 This is especially important during challenging hill climbs, sprints, or accelerations.

-If cyclists are aware of their breathing through their yoga practice, they may find their rides more efficient and comfortable.
+If cyclists are aware of their breathing through their yoga practice,

 Our Beach Yoga teaches Simple Yoga Breathing and includes it in each class